survivejs/webpack-book/manuscript/building_with_webpack/04_adding_hashes_to_filenames.md

 T> If you want shorter hashes, it is possible to slice `hash` and `chunkhash` using `:` syntax like this: `[chunkhash:8]`.
 Instead of a hash like `8c4cbfdb91ff93f3f3c5` this would yield `8c4cbfdb`.

+W> It is preferable to use particularly `hash` and `chunkhash` only for production purposes!
+Hashing won't do much good during development.

 ## Using Placeholders

 Assuming we have configuration like this: